pFransozi/pFransozi.github.io/_posts/2022-12-10-ISC2-CC-V-Access-Control.md

 ---
 layout: post
 title:  ISC² CC Access Control
-date:   2022-11-29 10:56:00
+date:   2022-12-10 8:50:00
-description: analysis of third chapter of the self-paced “Certified in Cybersecurity” training, focusing on access control concepts; physical and logical access controles.
+description: analysis of third chapter of the self-paced “Certified in Cybersecurity” training, focusing on access control concepts; physical and logical access controls.
-tags: ['ISC2', 'CC', 'Concepts', 'Access-Control']
+tags: ['Access-Control', 'Concepts']
-category: ['Cybersecurity-Certification-Content']
+category: ['ISC²-CC-Content']
 ---
 ## Introduction

 Here we continue ISC² CC foundational concepts, talking about access control.
 This is a sequence of a story started [in this link]({% post_url 2022-09-21-ISC2-CC-I-Foundational %}){:target="_blank"}.